 These terms of business and you

-When you instruct us we shall normally send you a letter (“Engagement Letter” which is part 1 of this care letter) confirming your instructions.
+When you instruct us we shall normally send you a letter (“Engagement Letter”) confirming your instructions.
 The terms of that letter and these Terms and Conditions will be incorporated into the contract between us (“The retainer”)

 This part of the client care letter sets out the relationship between yourself and Holden and Co LLP Solicitors.
 As such, it is a formal document and if you have any queries on the same, please do not hesitate to contact us as soon as possible.
 In these terms and conditions the word partner shall be construed as synonymous to director of any LLP and vice versa.
 We us or this firm are references to Holden & Co LLP and you or the client are references to you the client

-Holden & Co LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) and must comply with any SRA requirements that are in force, including the SRA Code of Conduct 2019 and the SRA Accounts Rules 2019.
-Both documents can be accessed via the SRA website at www.sra.org.uk/solicitors/handbook.
-The SRA is the independent regulatory arm of the Law society of England & Wales, our professional body
+Holden & Co LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) and must comply with any SRA requirements that are in force, including the SRA Code of Conduct and the SRA Accounts Rules.
+Both documents can be accessed via the SRA website at https://www.sra.org.uk/solicitors/standards-regulations/.
+The SRA is the independent regulatory arm of the Law society of England & Wales, our professional body.

 Setting ourselves standards